What is an ear canal infection?

 Sometimes, the infection affects just one spot in your ear canal and forms a painful pimple.
 When the pimple breaks open, blood and pus leak out.

-In rare cases, your ear infection can spread to the bones of your skull ( malignant external otitis Malignant External Otitis External otitis is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
-"Malignant" doesn't mean it's cancer, it just means the external otitis is... read more ).
+In rare cases, your ear infection can spread to the bones of your skull (malignant external otitis Malignant External Otitis Malignant external otitis is a serious infection of your ear canal.
+It's not cancer, even though the word "malignant" usually refers to cancer.
+Your ear canal is the tube that connects the outside... read more ).

 How can doctors tell if I have an ear canal infection?